masher92/UKCP18/CatchmentAnalysis/ProcessModelResults/ObservedProfiles/ReadMe.md

+# Impact of rainfall temporal distribution on flooding in Lin Dyke catchment

+## Project Summary

+Research suggests that the temporal distribution of rainfall within a storm event can influence the nature and severity of flooding resulting from that storm event....

+Testing this using synthetic rainfall events derived from FEH/ReFH2.
+Standard profiles usually have one peak, testing three methods for splitting the total rainfall amount normally concentrated in this one peak into multiple peaks

+Analysing impact on the extent, depth and velocity of flooding, and the spatial distribution of these variables over the catchment

 ## Land Cover
 Uses the CEH 2019 Land cover classification map (this isn't the most recent version, but is what Megan used).